prabhakarlab/MO2GP/tutorials/VeraFISH_Healthy_BMMC_dataset.md

 ![Healthy_BMMC_UMAP](../tutorials/VeraFISH_Healthy_BMMC_results/UMAP_BMMC_monocytes_DPT_aspect_ratio.png)

 To quantify morpholgical trajectory, we computed shape-based Diffusion Pseudotime (sDPT)for each cells (graph-based distance from the round nucleus) and then followed by normalization step.
-As shown in the UMAP, the round nucleus was assigned to a sDPT=0 and the most irregular nucleus was assigned to sDPT=1.
+As shown in the UMAP, the round nucleus was assigned to a sDPT=0 (aspect ratio ~ 1) and the most irregular nucleus was assigned to sDPT=1.

 ## Visualize the contour representative